surifirstpin/biplus_documentation/docs/Visualization.md

 ## 9 different chart type

-Bi+ enables you to visualize the data in 9 different chart types .
+Bi+ enables you to visualize the data in 9 different chart types.
-Under visualisatiomn Click on
+Under visualization section Click on *charts tab

 ## Legend On/Off ability